Kim-Anne Jannes: The Uwe Barschel Case

-The death of Uwe Barschel in 1987 in a Geneva hotel room remains one of the greatest unsolved mysteries in German post-war history.
+The death of Uwe Barschel on 11 October 1987 in a Geneva hotel room remains one of the greatest unsolved mysteries in German post-war history.
 Was it suicide or murder?
 Decades later, the family of the deceased politician sought unusual help: medium Kim-Anne Jannes was asked to shed light on the darkness.
-This mediumistic investigation took place as part of an RTL television broadcast and attracted major media attention throughout Germany.
+This mediumistic investigation was broadcast on 31 October 2010 in the RTL show "Das Medium" and attracted major media attention throughout Germany.

-A Bridge Between Worlds in the RTL Documentary
+A Bridge Between Worlds in the RTL Show

 The mediumistic session, which was part of a highly publicized RTL production, brought the Barschel case back into the public eye.
 Kim-Anne Jannes is one of the best-known mediums in the German-speaking world.
-Her work is characterized by a factual, evidence-oriented approach.
+Her work takes place primarily in personal sittings rather than on spectacular stage shows.
 In the Barschel case, it was not just about spiritual comfort, but about reconstructing events that were never fully officially resolved.

 The Mediumistic Session: Details from the Afterlife

-In intensive collaboration with Uwe Barschel's widow, Freya Barschel, and his brother Eike, Kim-Anne Jannes attempted to establish contact with the soul of the deceased.
-The television broadcast of this session sparked heated debates in the German media landscape.
+In intensive collaboration with Uwe Barschel's widow, Freya Barschel, Kim-Anne Jannes attempted to establish contact with the soul of the deceased.
+Already in 1987, Uwe Barschel's brother Eike had publicly declared at a press conference in Geneva: "It was murder."
+The television broadcast of the session sparked heated debates in the German media landscape.
 In the process, details were discussed that went beyond publicly known information.

 Particularly haunting were the descriptions of the final moments at the "Beau Rivage" hotel.
 Jannes described how Barschel perceived a paralysis of his body while a toxin – possibly in gaseous form through a ventilation shaft – was introduced into the room.
 She described how he helplessly witnessed a stranger placing him in the bathtub to cover up traces.
 These specific mediumistic impressions aligned with the family's long-standing doubts about the official suicide theory and supported the suspicion of a professionally executed murder.